carlofisicaro/Projects/README.md

 # Projects

-My name is Carlo Fisicaro and I am a Physics of Complex Systems student at the University of Turin (MSC degree), inter alia, Social Systems Complexity, Data science and Quantum computing are my areas of expertise.
+My name is Carlo Fisicaro and I am a Physics of Complex Systems, Data science and Quantum computing are my areas of expertise.

 Here you can find a short list of my projects.

-You can find more informations and details about me on my website https://www.carlofisicaro.com